December 20, 2012

 Abdoogh Khiar

-آبدوغ خیار Abdoogh khiar is a chilled yogurt soup with lots of aromatic fresh herbs, diced cucumbers, chopped radishes, crushed walnuts and sweet golden raisins topped with dried rose petals and served with pieces of dried/toasted flatbread.
-With the temperature pushing 90 degrees Fahrenheit for the past several days, this traditional summer recipe replenishes you and keeps you cool during this hot, sauna-like weather.
-Then all you need is to take a 15-minute nap right after!
+آبدوغ خیار Abdoogh khiar is a chilled yogurt soup with aromatic fresh herbs, diced cucumbers, chopped radishes, crushed walnuts, and sweet golden raisins, topped with dried rose petals and served with pieces of dried/toasted flatbread.
+With the temperature pushing 90 degrees Fahrenheit for several days, this traditional summer recipe helps replenish and keep you cool during the hot, sauna-like weather.
+Then, all you need to do is take a 15-minute nap right after!
 That's how I remember it being in our home.
-Most of you who grew up in Iran probably remember the dreaded grown-ups' chorte baad az nahar (nap after lunch) in your home and that you were not allowed to play outside while they were napping.
-This was way before the world of text messaging, Twitter, Facebook and the internet to keep you busy.
-However, we were not as bored as the kids these days that seem to have everything.
+Most of you who grew up in Iran probably remember the dreaded grown-ups' chorte baad az nahar (nap after lunch) in your home, and that you were not allowed to play outside while they were napping.
+This was way before the world of text messaging, Instagram, Facebook, and the internet to keep you busy.
+However, we were not as easily bored as the kids, who seemed to have everything they could possibly want.

 Abdoogh Khiar